INTRODUCTORY REMARKS REGARDING HUMAN GROSS ANATOMY

 - You can wear street clothes or scrubs or ratty old clothes but you MUST wear a shirt, long pants and closed-toe shoes at all times.
 We will provide gloves and aprons and masks (if you want one).

 - Each 6 person team will need to purchase two complete dissecting kits with scalpel handles, toothed forceps, dissecting needles, and blunt probes for your group (you just need to buy two so you can split the costs).
 They are available in the bookstore.
+There may also be tools available in the labs that have been specifically left for you by the previous class.

 GENERAL REMARKS ON THE LABORATORY COMPONENT OF HUMAN GROSS ANATOMY